Dear prospective applicant:

 The summer will be punctuated by three all-day field trips to nearby points

 of scientific interest (tentatively, Brookhaven National Laboratory, the

-Thomas J. Watson Research Center).
+and the IBM Thomas J. Watson Research Center).

 Each REU program participant will receive support in the form of

 Participants will also have access to all athletic and recreational

 facilities on the Rutgers campus while they are in residence.